zrepl/zrepl/docs/configuration/prune.rst

 For example, when using zrepl to back up a busy database server, you will want high temporal resolution (snapshots every 10 min) for the last 24h in case of administrative disasters, but cannot afford to store them for much longer because you might have high turnover volume in the database.
 On the receiving side, you may have more disk space available, or need to comply with other backup retention policies.

-zrepl uses a set of  **keep rules** per replication side to determine which snapshots shall be kept per filesystem.
+zrepl uses a set of  **keep rules** per sending and receiving side to determine which snapshots shall be kept per filesystem.
 **A snapshot that is not kept by any rule is destroyed.**
 The keep rules are **evaluated on the active side** (:ref:`push <job-push>` or :ref:`pull job <job-pull>`) of the replication setup, for both active and passive side, after replication completed or was determined to have failed permanently.